be-heroes/open-transformer-specification/specification.md

 ## High-Level Architecture
 OTS consists of three main components:

-**Data format specification**: Defines the structure and contents of data that can be ingested by LLM transformers.
+**Data Format Specification**: Defines the structure and contents of data that can be ingested by LLM transformers.

 **API and SDK**: Provides a set of APIs and SDKs that LLM transformer implementations should follow to enable seamless integration.

 **Data Collector**: An optional component that can be implemented to receive, process, and distribute data to LLM transformers.
 Thus enabling existing LLMs to adopt OTS simply by implementing custom exporters that target their architecture.

-## Data Format Specification
+### Data Format Specification
 The data format for OTS is based on JSON, making it easy to read, parse, and manipulate.
 The specification outlines the following data fields:

 **timestamp**: A timestamp representing the moment when the data was generated or received.